Financial Liabilities

 (A) Market risk

 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises of currency risk, interest rate risk and price risk.
 Financial instruments affected by market risk include loans and borrowings, trade receivables and trade payables involving foreign currency exposure.
-The sensitivity analysis in the following sections relate to the position as at March 31, 2024 and March 31,2023.
+The sensitivity analysis in the following sections relate to the position as at March 31, 2025 and March 31, 2024.

 The analysis excludes the impact of movements in market variables on the carrying values of financial assets and liabilties.

 The sensitivity of the relevant profit or loss item is the effect of the assumed changes in respective market risks.
-This is based on the financial assets and financial liabilities held at 31 March 2024 and 31 March 2023.
+This is based on the financial assets and financial liabilities held at March 31, 2025 and March 31, 2024.

 (i) Foreign currency exchange rate risk

 Foreign currency risk is the risk that the fair value or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
 The Company's exposure to the risk of changes in foreign exchange rates relates primarily to trade receivables.
-The risks primarily relate to fluctuations in US Dollars against the functional currencies of the Company.
+The risks primarily relate to fluctuations in US Dollars and Euros against the functional currencies of the Company.
 The Company's exposure to foreign currency changes for all other currencies is not material.
 The Company evaluates the impact of foreign exchange rate fluctuations by assessing its exposure to exchange rate risks.

-The following tables demonstrate the sensitivity to a reasonably possible change in US Dollar exchange rates, with all other variables held constant.
+The following tables demonstrate the sensitivity to a reasonably possible change in US Dollar and Euros exchange rates, with all other variables held constant.
 The impact on the Company's profit before tax is due to changes in the fair value of monetary assets and liabilities.

 (ii) Interest rate risk